huggingface/exporters/MODELS.md

 - ✅ BertForTokenClassification
 - ⚠️ BertLMHeadModel
     - ❌ when `use_past=True`, "AttributeError: 'list' object has no attribute 'val'" on `repeat` op

+**BigBird**

+- ?
+BigBirdModel
+- ➖ BigBirdForPreTraining
+- 😓 BigBirdForCausalLM: Appears to work OK when using `use_legacy_format`.
+However, when using MIL the conversion succeeds but the model may not actually run.
+It works OK with `use_past=False` or flexible sequence lengths, but blows up with `use_past=True` (Core ML takes forever to load the model, allocates 100+ GB of RAM and eventually crashes).
+- ?
+BigBirdForMaskedLM
+- ?
+BigBirdForMultipleChoice
+- ?
+BigBirdForQuestionAnswering
+- ?
+BigBirdForSequenceClassification
+- ?
+BigBirdForTokenClassification

 **CTRL**